 - 10 oz frozen spinach thawed and drained

 - 16 oz package Fillo dough Phyllo pastry sheets, thawed per package instructions

 - In a bowl mix together the feta, cream cheese, Greek yogurt, egg, olive oil, dill, salt and red pepper flakes by hand or with electric beater until smooth.

 - Fold in the spinach, Mozzarella cheese, parsley and shredded chicken.
 Set aside.

 - Lay the fillo dough lengthwise facing you.
 Brush the top sheet with olive oil to cover lightly.

-Spoon the filling mixture the length of the fillo dough about an inch from the edge and an inch thick.
+- Spoon the filling mixture the length of the Fillo dough about an inch from the edge and an inch thick.
+Spoon 2 tablespoons of the diced walnuts on top of filling.
 Carefully pull up a sheet of the dough and roll over filling away from you.
 Carefully pick up the roll and bring back to the long side closest to you and roll another sheet or two again.